 There are several different types of SERP Features that you can encounter on Google:

-AdWords – These typically appear at the top and bottom of the page and are the paid ads within Google.
+These typically appear at the top and bottom of the page and are the paid ads within Google.
 These are distinguishable by the green “Ad” box in front of the URL.
+Adwords are a paid service that’s independent from your SEO (search engine optimization).

-Featured Snippet – Featured snippets answer a search query within Google.
+Featured snippets answer a search query within Google.
 They are typically very short and to the point.
+These are the most common SERP feature used in voice search.

-Knowledge Card – Knowledge cards are part of Google’s Knowledge Graph and represent data in a visual form.
+Knowledge cards are part of Google’s Knowledge Graph and represent data in a visual form.
+These most often show up in search queries around numbers or statistics.

 How Does Your Site Measure Up?
 Get Your Free Website Score

-Knowledge Panel – These panels appear on the right side of the SERP and provide more information about a topic.
+These panels appear on the right side of the SERP and provide more information about a topic.
+They’ll typically include images, links to relevant websites and high-level information about the subject.

-Local Pack – Google will sometimes display location-based searches in the form of a map pointing to the three closest locations.
+Google will sometimes display location-based searches in the form of a map pointing to the three closest locations.
+You see this type of SERP feature most often with “[blank] near me” searches (restaurant, bar, hospital, etc.).

-Top Stories – These are news-related results that appear at the top of a search, when relevant.
+These are news-related results that appear at the top of a search, when relevant.
+You’re most likely to see this type of SERP feature if your search query is also trending in the news.

-Related Questions – This section shows related search terms to your current query.
+This section shows related search terms to your current query.
 It always begins with “people also ask.”
+Related questions require users to click on the result to reveal the answer.
+These types of results are also frequently used in voice search.

-Reviews – If a business has received Google reviews, star ratings will appear underneath that domain’s result.
+If a business has received Google reviews, star ratings will appear underneath that domain’s result.
+This is another reason why it’s important to have an accurate Google My Business profile.

-Sitelinks – Sometimes a search query for a specific business will display up to 10 sitelinks to deeper pages within the website.
+Sometimes a search query for a specific business will display up to 10 sitelinks to deeper pages within the website.
+These will appear underneath the main search result and are usually the most accessed pages within that website.

-Twitter – Twitter cards and Tweets relevant to your search query can appear about halfway down the SERP.
+Twitter cards and Tweets relevant to your search query can appear about halfway down the SERP.
+Clicking on any of the Tweets will take you directly to Twitter.

-Video – Because Google owns YouTube, you may see a video result at the top of the SERP.
+Because Google owns YouTube, you may see a video result at the top of the SERP.
+This type of SERP feature is most common with search quiuires that begin with “how to.”

 Why Do SERP Features Matter?